Plan Your Visit

 Located next to the Field House, the athletic center contains the Athletic Hall of Excellence and the Athletic Ticket Office.
 The Athletic Ticket Office can be reached by calling 800-666-8723 or by visiting them on the U.S. Air Force Academy Athletics website.

-The chapel is closed for necessary repairs that will last more than three years with a projected completion date of November 1, 2022.
+The chapel is closed for necessary repairs with a projected completion date of 2027.
 For alternate service locations, visit the Chapel page.

 This facility contains several military and Academy exhibits, a food court and an auditorium for special events or official functions.